argoproj/argo-cd/docs/operator-manual/security.md

 2. For Single Sign-On users, the user completes an OAuth2 login flow to the configured OIDC identity provider (either delegated through the bundled Dex provider, or directly to a self-managed OIDC provider).
-This JWT is signed & issued by the IDP, and expiration and revokation is handled by the provider.
+This JWT is signed & issued by the IDP, and expiration and revocation is handled by the provider.
 Dex tokens expire after 24 hours.

 3. Automation tokens are generated for a project using the `/api/v1/projects/{project}/roles/{role}/token`